jadecobra/python_tdd_exercises/source/functions_passthrough.rst

     def passthrough(input_data):
         return input_data

   the terminal shows passing tests.
 I have more confidence that the passthrough function will likely return the input data it is given.
-I will add more tests for good measure using the other python :doc:`Data Structures <data_structures>`
+I will add more tests for good measure using the other python data structures

 * REFACTOR: make it better